TalDerei/snark-challenge-prover-reference/notes.md

            = a_0b_0 + a_0b1x + a_0b_2x^2 + a1b_0x + a_1b_1x^2 + a_1b_2x^3 + a_2b_0x^2 + a_2b_1x^3 + a_2b_2x^4
            = a_0b_0 + a_0b1x + a_0b_2x^2 + a1b_0x + a_1b_1x^2 + 11a_1b_2 + a_2b_0x^2 + 11a_2b_1 + 11a_2b_2x
            = (a_0b_0 + 11a_1b_2 + 11a_2b_1) + (a_0b1 + a1b_0 + 11a_2b_2)x + (a_0b_2 + a_1b_1 + a_2b_0)x^2

+*Stage 3: Curve Operations*

+Problem: Perform group operations for four elliptic curves.

+A single SNARK proving / verifying system is a pair of elliptic curves (G1, G2).
+Since we're optimizing it for both MNT4 and MNT6, we have 4 curves:
+  1. MNT4 G1
+  2. MNT4 G2
+  3. MNT6 G1
+  4. MNT6 G2

+Each curve is specified by a pair of two of these elements from the finite fields, specifically:
+  MNT4 G1: (Fq, Fq)
+  MNT4 G2: (Fq2, Fq2)
+  MNT6 G1: (Fq, Fq)
+  MNT6 G2: (Fq3, Fq3)

+To refresh, G1 and G2 are cyclic groups of prime order q, with generator p.